Robust Decision Aggregation with Adversarial Experts: Introduction

 \subsection{Summary of Results}

-We aim to find the optimal aggregator in the presence of uncertain information structures and adversarial experts.
+\paragraph{Theoretical Results} In the original non-adversarial setting in \citep{arieli2023universally}, each expert will receive and report a binary private signal, either $L$ (low) or $H$ (high), indicating the binary world state $\omega\in\{0,1\}$.
+The experts are marginally symmetric and truthful.
+That is, they share the same marginal distribution of signals and will report their private signals truthfully.
+However, correlations may exist between the signals, thus the joint distribution is not determined.
+The information structure $\theta\in\Theta$ is defined by the joint distribution of private signals and world state.

-\paragraph{Binary Decision Aggregation} We first consider the binary decision aggregation problem \citep{arieli2023universally}.
-In the original non-adversarial setting, each agent will see a binary private signal ($L$ or $H$) about the binary world state (0 or 1) and is asked to report their signal.
-We assume the experts are truthful and symmetric.
-That is, they share the same marginal distribution for signals and will report truthfully according to their private signals.
-The decision maker can only see anonymous reports and wants to forecast the probability of the world state 1.
+For instance, in a weather forecasting problem, the world state represents whether it will rain tomorrow.
+Private signals are some evidence that experts obtain through their measurement instruments.
+Since experts use the same type of instruments, they are symmetric and have the same level of accuracy.
+The correlations depends on where and when they run the instruments.

-In the adversarial setting, in addition to truthful experts, there exist some adversarial experts who will report arbitrarily from a choice set $\{H, L\}$.
-We endow the adversaries with the ability to observe the reports of others and collude.
+We extend the above setting to the adversarial setting.
+In addition to truthful experts, adversarial experts exist and report arbitrarily from the signal set $\{H, L\}$.
+We assume the adversaries can observe the reports of others and collude.
+The adversarial strategy is denoted by $\sigma\in\Sigma$.